 After tracing the horizon line and placing the two vanishing points, draw the corner of the square.

 Then, draw the other corners.
-Always use converging lines to draw every lines of the square.
+Always use converging lines to draw every line of the square.

-Draw the diagonals 0f the two faces of the box in order to find the middle points of the roof.
+Secondly, draw the diagonals of the box’s two faces to find the roof’s middle points.

 Then, with the help of converging lines, you can complete the form.

-Following these steps according to my explanations may be complicated, so I highly recommend you to look well at the steps of my drawings.
+Following these steps according to my explanations may be complicated, furthermore I recommend you to look well at the steps of my drawings.

 If you remember well from the ‘‘one point perspective” post, the easiest way to draw a circle is by using a square.

-Then, draw the diagonals and middles lines of this square.
-Using these lines, you can trace the ellipse.
+Then, draw the diagonals and middle lines of this square.
+Furthermore, using these lines, you can trace the ellipse.

 Examples of two point perspective drawing

 This first example will be a Rubik’s Cube.
-This is an easy example as you just have to draw a normal box.
+It is an easy example, as you just have to draw a normal box.

 Then, trace the others lines using the vanishing points.
 And finally, trace the vertical lines.